 My primary research interests focus on the development and clinical translation of gene therapy vectors with the goal to find effective new treatments for serious human diseases.
 With basic training in biochemistry, immunology and virology, I have been engaged for over 20 years in the development of innovative virus-based investigational products.
 My lab has supported gene therapy at the preclinical and clinical trial stages for treatment of genetic diseases, including hemophilia B and Leber Congenital Amaurosis (LCA), and other debilitating diseases such as Parkinson's Disease, Acute Lymphoid Leukemia (ALL), AIDS and viral hepatitis (HCV).
 At the basic and translational research level, my team has established methodologies to generate, purify and characterize recombinant adeno-associated virus (AAV) and lentivirus -based gene transfer vectors at large scales i.e. sufficient to support studies in large animal models of disease, and for clinical trials.
 The lab has published widely, in specialized gene therapy journals describing innovations relating to gene therapy vector design and development, and in more general biomedical journals including Nature Medicine, New England Journal of Medicine, and Lancet as part of translational research teams performing human clinical trials.
 My lab is the designated NHLBI Gene Therapy Resource Program AAV Clinical Laboratory, supporting NIH researchers across the county.
 Having been directly involved in the development, my team supports one of the most advanced clinical gene therapy programs worldwide for a LCA2, a genetic form of blindness, that has achieved a number of firsts, including; first to safely administer a recombinant AAV vector expressing a therapeutic transgene (AAV-RPE65) to pediatric subjects for a non-lethal disease and first to re-administer therapeutic vector to the contra-lateral eye in humans, a program that is currently in advanced Phase III clinical trials.
 In other clinical gene therapy studies, working with colleagues at UCSF and the NIH, we have contributed to the development, production, characterization and certification for use in human clinical trials of AAV -based vectors expressing Aromatic Amino Acid Decarboxylase (AADC) and Glial cell Derived Neurotrophic Factor (GDNF) for Parkinson's Disease.
 A particular research interest is to address human immunological barriers that inhibit effective therapeutic gene transfer using viral vectors, and to develop and implement innovative strategies to overcome them and ultimately achieve better safety and efficacy for human gene therapy.
 As one example, we have recently innovated and contributed directly to the development and clinical implementation of a novel strategy to intercept pre-existing vector directed antibodies following systemic vector administration.

-- Research Associate Professor of Pathology and Laboratory Medicine at University of Pennsylvania School of Medicine (2009– present)
+- Research Professor of Pathology and Laboratory Medicine at University of Pennsylvania School of Medicine (2014– present)

 - Research Assistant Professor of Pathology and Laboratory Medicine at University of Pennsylvania School of Medicine (2006 – 2009)

-- PhD, Biochemistry and Immunology, University of Toronto (1989)
+- PhD, Biochemistry and Immunology, University of Toronto, Faculty of Medicine, Department of Biochemistry (1989)

-- BS, Biochemistry Specialist, Physiology Major, University of Toronto (1983)
+- BS, Biochemistry Specialist, Physiology Major, University of Toronto, Faculty of Arts and Sciences (1983)

 - Mingozzi, F., Anguela, X.M., Pavani, G., Chen, Y., Davidson, R.J., Hui, D.J., Yazicioglu, M., Elkouby, L., Hinderer, C.J., Faella, A., Howard, C., Tai, A., Podsakoff, G.M., Ragni, M.,C., Zhou, S., Basner-Tschakarnjan, E., Wright, J.F., High, K.A..
 Overcoming pre-existing humoral immunity to AAV using capsid decoys.
 Science Translational Medicine.
 Vol 5.
 2013 July:194ra92.